 The configuration of a key on the key module is exactly the same as the configuration of a phone key.

-- 1. Open System > Features > Key module X. - The configured keys can be either be in "Normal" or "Shifted" level. - When switching to the "Shifted" level, the phone does not switch automatically back to the "Normal" level, unless configured to do so.
+- 1. Open System > Features > Key module X. - The configured keys can be either be in "Normal" or "Shifted" level. - When switching to the "Shifted" level, the phone switches automatically back to the "Normal" level, unless configured otherwise.